 - Strengthen the ability to assess and leverage individual personal and professional strengths, and the strengths of those they lead, through the use of various assessment tools and engagement strategies.

 - Enhance the ability to identify and solve problems related to communication, change, crisis, and culture through the use of various diagnostic tools and frameworks.

-- Strengthen communication competence and effectiveness through an exploration and application of the principles and pragmatics of leadership communication.
+- Build communication competence and effectiveness through an exploration and application of the principles and pragmatics of leadership communication.

 Program Information Session

 The video below is a recording of our October 8 Information Session.
 After a brief overview of the program, we hear from two of our program alumni, Donna Feudo and Herminio Perez, about their experiences of the program.